 Wouldn’t it be better if social, professional and interest-based fraternities would interact more often?
 There are benefits that one could provide to the other, but the bigger picture is that we highlight that “fraternity” goes beyond “Animal House.”

 Fraternity is any unique bond of individuals who may not be related, but who adopt one another as family while away from home.
-Campuses devise “community values,” which are basically the most useless PR stunt in Greek Life history, but how can those values be properly maintained when men and women must attend meetings of several councils to get one message across?
+Campuses devise “community values,” which are basically a useless PR stunt, but how can those values be properly maintained when men and women must attend meetings of several, independent councils to access the same message?

-Keep your IFC intact, your NPHC intact, your MGC intact and your PHC intact – go ahead.
-But if you are interested in marketing us as a “community” of some sort, you need to be willing to have a campus-level council that can advocate for each of the smaller councils to the college/university’s administration and to their national affiliations.
+Keep your IFC intact, your NPHC intact, your MGC intact and your PHC intact – fine, but if we are interested in marketing ourselves as a “community” of some sort, we need to be willing to have a campus-level council that can advocate for each of the smaller councils to the college/university’s administration and to their national affiliations.
 Maybe it’s time to end using, “they do things differently,” as a reason to continue this “separate but equal” approach to fraternity & sorority life.

 Better yet, let’s stop defining “social” fraternity as something unique or more “real” than professional or service fraternities.
-For the sake of the common public understanding the value of Greek Life, we must allow them to see the entirety of Greek Life.
+For the sake of the common public understanding the value of Greek Life, we must introduce them to the entirety of Greek Life.

 That won’t happen until we wake up and start to support and promote the Fraternity and Sorority World in its entirety.
 Perhaps even wake people up to recognized the “fraternities” they are a part of without knowing it.